-RECOMMENDED Maximum Driving Hours Note: these recommendations apply to car drivers. regulatory requirements applicable to bus and trucl Maximum continuous driving time 2 hours and 30 minutes (minimum 15-minute break required) Maximum total drive-and-work time during a 24- hour period (when less than 2 hours of driving are conducted at night time) 12 hours (minimum 10- hour break required before driving again)
+RECOMMENDED Maximum Driving Hours Note: these recommendations apply to car drivers. regulatory requirements applicable to bus and truck They do not replace the drivers.
+Maximum continuous driving time 2 hours and 30 minutes (minimum 15-minute break required) Maximum total drive-and-work time during a 24- hour period (when less than 2 hours of driving are conducted at night time) 12 hours (minimum 10- hour break required before driving again)